-According to the Institute of College Access & Success, 68% of graduates from public and nonprofit colleges in 2015 did so with student loan debt.
-Of those, the average loan debt was a staggering $30,100.
+According to the Institute for College Access & Success, 65% of graduates from public and nonprofit colleges in 2018 did so with student loan debt.
+Of those, the average loan debt was a staggering $29,200.

-When I graduated over ten years ago, I had about that much in student loan debt and that is with the help of grants and scholarships.
+When I graduated nearly fifteen years ago, I had about $35,000 in student loan debt and that is with the help of grants and scholarships.

 Scholarships are absolutely crucial if you want to graduate with as little debt as possible but you have to be smart about it.
 It's hard to win scholarships if you're not the smartest kid.
 Or the fastest kid.
 Or the strongest kid.

-If you want to win scholarships, you have to go where there are as few competitors (other students) as possible.
+If you want to win scholarships, you increase your chances when you go after scholarships with as few other competitors (other students) as possible!

 The deadline is typically in November and any current high school senior graduating in the spring can apply.